 From Queen Rania’s big day to Princess Haya’s nuptials, we’ve dug back through the archives to unearth some touching images.

-Last month, we brought you an evocative selection of snapshots from regal Middle Eastern weddings of days yore.
+Earlier this year, we brought you an evocative selection of snapshots from regal Middle Eastern weddings of days yore.

 However you may have noticed that, with all of those nuptials taking place between the 1930s and 1970s, the big days of some of our favourite royal icons were missing.